 The trail starts at Liscannor and finishes in Ballyvaughan.
 Our route includes a loop walk around Black Head and village locations for each overnight stay.
 You will also have a chance to visit one of the Aran Islands on your free day in Doolin, which is the home of Irish traditional music.
 The Burren Way follows old green roads and 60% of the hiking is on quiet country roads.
 On occasion it crosses the main tourist road.
 It is well signposted with wooden or stone yellow markers and road signs.
 With superb walking and scenery, it is also the least remote of our tours in Ireland as you are never very far from settlements

-Walk Liscannor to Doolin via the Cliffs of Moher cliff path.
-Overnight Doolin.
+Day 2: Liscannor to Doolin via Cliffs of Moher

 B+B accommodation in guesthouses usually in rooms with ensuite bathroom

 From Shannon airport.
 Bus Eireann local service to Liscannor